HoneyBunny3/D424Capstone/app/src/main/java/com/example/d424capstone/README.md

 - **Social Media**: Users can connect and share posts about their cats.

+- **Cat Care**: Users can view information and resources for cat care and facts.

 ## Project Structure

 - `app`: Contains the main application code.